 - Key points

-- Review the transcript, click timestamps to jump back to the video
+- Review the transcript, click timestamps to jump back

 For Web/Desktop Users

-- Play the course video in your browser
+- Play the video in your browser

-- Save the recording as MP4
+- Save as MP4

 - Go to app.vidnotes.app

-- Drag and drop the video file
+- Drag and drop the file

 - VidNotes processes the video and generates transcript + study materials

-- Search, highlight, and export your notes
+- Search, highlight, export

 For Chrome Extension Users (Fastest)